 The winning team will be awarded an Airbus satellite imagery voucher worth 20,000 €.
 This will enable the winning team to order data from satellites part of the Airbus Earth observation satellite constellation up to the value of 20,000 €, based on prices as specified in Airbus International Pricelists effective at the time of order.
 The voucher is non-transferrable and non-negotiable and will be valid for use within six months from time of award.
 No cash alternative is available.

-Registrations for this challenge will close on January 31st 2018.
-Once registered all applicants will be sent a template which they will be asked to complete (by January 31st 2018) in order to submit their application idea to the judging panel for review.
+Registrations for this challenge will close on April 30th 2018.
+Once registered all applicants will be sent a template which they will be asked to complete (by April 30th 2018) in order to submit their application idea to the judging panel for review.
 Once registered applicants will be sent a copy of the competition rules, which they will be asked to review and accept prior to returning their completed application template.
-All applicants will be notified by the end of February 2018 of the panel’s decision on the winning application.
+After registration, you will received an email with instructions to download the data.
+The completed application template should be sent to this email.
+All applicants will be notified by the end of June 2018 of the panel’s decision on the winning application.
 Failure to complete and return the application template before the deadline will mean that the entry will not be considered as part of the judging process.

 Earth Observation satellite technology provides a framework for spatio-temporal mapping and monitoring of the Earth’s surface, to objectively track and guide environmental issues or human activity on a repeatable basis.